pdfshift/blog/source/_posts/2018/09/06-preparation-of-our-producthunt-release.md

 Here are a few reasons why you need to install a chat system for your PH release:

-### Your visitors doesn't understand exactly what you offer
+### Your visitors don't understand exactly what you offer

 It's highly possible that a few visitors clicked on your link because you where one of the firsts on PH, but don't have much clue about what you offer.
 By having a chat on your website, you will be ready to explain to your potential customer what you do and be there to help them along the way.